Thomas Slade

-Sir Thomas Slade (1703/4 – 23 February 1771) was an English shipwright best known for designing the Royal Navy warship HMS Victory, which served as Lord Nelson's flagship at the Battle of Trafalgar in 1805.
+Sir Thomas Slade (1703/4 – 23 February 1771) was an English shipwright best known for designing the ship of the line HMS Victory, which served as Horatio Nelson's flagship at the Battle of Trafalgar in 1805.

 Early life

 He was the son of Arthur Slade (1682–1746) and his wife Hannah Moore.
 His paternal uncle was Benjamin Slade, Master Shipwright at Deptford Dockyard.